rossaddison/yii2-house2house/README.md

 **yii2-house2house**

-**House to House Management Software eg. Cleaning Services, Delivery Services, Mobile Hairdressing, Home Care - stock delivery, Plant delivery, disaster relief**
+**House to House Management Software eg. Cleaning Services, Delivery Services, Mobile Hairdressing, Home Care - stock delivery, Plant delivery, Disaster relief**

 **Frequently Asked Questions ?**

 **What has this software been used for mostly in the past?**
 It has been mainly structured for window cleaning in the UK but can be modified for other services.
-Data protection has been incorporated in the package so most fields under House are not required.
+Data protection has been incorporated in the package so most fields under House do not require data input and these fields are therefore not listed under the 'required' fields.
 Refer to the suggested Privacy and Data Protection Policy under the /site/privacypolicy url when the site is hosted or under frontend/views/site/privacypolicy.php.

 **What is the structure of the database?** InnoDB using collation utf8mb4_unicode_ci running on mySQL.
 The tables works_salesorderheader and works_salesorderdetails for instance have been structured similar to Microsoft's Adventure Works making extensive use of foreign keys.
 Hence Yii2 is strong in this regard and therefore Yii2's relations in models are used extensively to facilitate Eager loading and Lazy loading which promotes an extremely quick retrieval of records.